timosalm/tap-sales-workshop/workshop/workshop/content/exercises/catalog.md

 url: https://tap-gui.{{ ENV_TAP_INGRESS }}/catalog/default/component/inclusion/workloads
 ```

-Let’s now look closely at the Supply Chain, the CI/CD (Continuous Integration/Continuous Delivery) set of tools that come out-of-the-box with the TAP installation.
+Let’s now look closely at the Supply Chain, the CI/CD (Continuous Integration/Continuous Delivery) set of tools that come out of the box with the TAP installation.